Ullaakut/astronomer/README.md

 > _Why would fake stars be an issue?
 The number of stars doesn't really matter._

 Repositories with high amounts of stars, especially when they arrive in bursts, are often found in [GitHub trending](https://github.com/trending), they are also emailed to people who subscribed to the [GitHub Explore](https://github.com/explore?since=daily) daily newsletter.
 This means that an open source project can get actual users to use their software by bringing attention to it using illegitimate bot accounts.
+Many startups are known for choosing technologies to use based on GitHub stars, since they provide the comforting thought that the project is backed by a strong community.
 Unfortunately, as far as I know, GitHub currently does not attempt to prevent this from happening.

 > _Why is `Astronomer` so slow?
 It's been scanning a project for hours._

+If you disabled the fast mode, this is normal.
+It's fetching all contributions from each individual stargazer of this repository.
+In most cases, running the scan with fast mode enabled (which is the case by default) should never take more than 30mns to scan a repository, unless you have network issues.
+It will be slightly less accurate, but significantly faster.

-Astronomer needs to make a lot of queries to the GitHub API in order to fetch all of the user data.
+With fast mode disabled, Astronomer needs to make a lot of queries to the GitHub API in order to fetch all of the user data.
 It typically needs to do one request per page of stargazers per year of contributions, (as of 2019 that's 11 requests per 30 users).
 The issue is that the GitHub API is rate limited to 5000 requests per hour, so for a scan of 25000 stars for example, about 9000 requests are required, which will result in at least a two hour scan (takes about 6 hours on my machine/network).
 I plan on contacting GitHub to try to get a token with more flexible rate limiting, since I believe this project is beneficial to their business, but I'm not confident this request will be accepted.

 > _How can I contribute to this project?_